lutteropp/NetRAX/simulator/README.txt

 Network benchmark dataset simulator with Django WebApp

 Build instructions:
 1.)
-Create a virtual environment: virtualenv -p python3.8 .
+Create a virtual environment (You can also use a newer Python version): virtualenv -p python3.6 .

 2.)
 Activate the virtual environment: source bin/activate